tomojitakasu/PocketSDR/doc/api_ref.md

 ---

 ### Overview
-Belief-propagation LDPC decoder for BeiDou B1C, B2a, B2b, GPS L1C, etc.
+Belief-propagation LDPC decoder for BeiDou B1C, B2a, B2b, GPS L1C, etc. The decoder interface is soft-decision input; callers that only have hard decisions should pass 0/255 symbols.
 <br>

 ### API Functions

 **`int sdr_decode_LDPC(const char *type, const uint8_t *syms, int N, uint8_t *syms_dec)`**
 <br>
-- **Description**: Decode `N` LDPC soft symbols using the parity-check matrix selected by `type` (e.g., "B1C", "B2a", "L1C").
+- **Description**: Decode `N` binary LDPC soft symbols using the parity-check matrix selected by `type` (for example, "CNV2_SF2", "BCNV2", "IRNV1_SF2").
+Input `syms` uses `uint8_t` soft values in the range 0 to 255, where 0 is a strong 0, 128 is the hard-decision boundary, and 255 is a strong 1.
+Output `syms_dec` contains decoded hard bits as 0 or 1, without parity bits.
 - **Return**: number of corrected errors or -1 on decode failure
 <br><br>